yaopen4/Laila-Tov/README.md

     *   Edit and delete existing sleep records.
 *   **Coach Notes**: Coaches can add recommendations and notes for parents, which are displayed in the parent view.
 *   **User Authentication (Client-Side Mock)**: Simple username-based distinction between "coach" and "parent" roles with client-side route protection.
 *   **Responsive Design**: UI adapts for different screen sizes, including a mobile-friendly sidebar.
+The application is built with responsive design principles in mind, often adopting a mobile-first approach for component layouts (e.g., single-column forms on small screens, multi-column on larger).

 ## Tech Stack